 About the Bird Habitats

-One of the largest collections in any US zoo, we are home to over 250 species and 800 individual birds.
+One of the largest collections in any US zoo, we are home to over 200 species and 800 individual birds.
 There are three main bird exhibits: Fischer Bird Garden, the Tropical Bird House, and Birds of the World.
-As you enter the Bird Garden, you are greeted by the largest vulture in the New World: the king vulture.
-You can also see huge rhinoceros hornbills, unusual turacos, and gorgeous scarlet ibis.
-The Tropical Bird House is a lush retreat filled with the sounds of the rainforest.
+As you enter the Bird Garden, you are greeted by rhinoceros hornbills with their enormous beaks.
+You can also see unusual turacos, beautiful starlings, and other exotic birds.
+The Tropical Bird House is a lush indoor retreat filled with the sounds of the rainforest.
 Play “I Spy” as you try to find all the species of birds flying around you!
 As you walk through Birds of the World, enjoy beautiful flamingos, the strange yet amazing shoebill stork, and many more incredible species.

 Behind the Scenes